Vyral/joe-corbisiero/_posts/2019-10-07-how-much-money-do-you-need-to-buy-a-home.md

 **How much will you actually need in order to buy a home in San Diego?**

 Lenders qualify homebuyers based on their debt-to-income ratio.
 Their limit is a 50% ratio, meaning that if you make $4,000 a month, you must be able to afford a $2,000 monthly payment.
 I think that really stretches peoples’ ability to afford a home, so I recommend finding a home whose payment would be around $1,600 (using the monthly income in my example).
 This way, you’ll have some financial padding to fall back on.
-You don’t want to be able to your home but be able to afford else on top of it\!

 {% include pullquote.html %}